QuSpin/QuSpin/README.md

 	```python
 	vf = H.evolve(v0,t0,times,solver_name="dop853",verbose=False,iterate=False,imag_time=False,**solver_args)
 	```
- * v0:  (required) initial state array.
+ * v0:  array (required) initial state array.
- * t0: (required) initial time.
+ * t0: real scalar (required) initial time.
- * times: (required) a time or generator of times to evolve up to.
+ * times:  real array like (required) a time or generator of times to evolve up to.
- * solver_name: (optional) used to pick which Scipy ode solver to use.
+ * solver_name: string (optional) used to pick which Scipy ode solver to use.
- * verbose: (optional) prints out when the solver has evolved to each time in times
+ * verbose: bool (optional) prints out when the solver has evolved to each time in times
- * iterate: (optional) returns 'vf' as an iterator over the evolution vectors without storing the solution for every time in 'times'.
+ * iterate: bool (optional) returns 'vf' as an iterator over the evolution vectors without storing the solution for every time in 'times'.
- * imag_time: (optional) toggles whether to evolve with __SO or __ISO.
+ * imag_time: bool (optional) toggles whether to evolve with __SO or __ISO.
  * solver_args: (optional) the optional arguments which are passed into the solver.
 The default setup is: ```nstep = 2**31 - 1```, ```atol = 1E-9```, ```rtol = 1E-9```.

 The hamiltonian class also has built in methods which are useful for doing exact diagonalisation (ED) calculations: